I have lived in fear most of my life, though you probably wouldn’t know it. It’s not a paralyzing fear, but more like an unwanted houseguest.

 Fear in Matthew 14

 We should be afraid.
 Even Jesus’ disciples were afraid.
 You would think, they of all people had no reason to be afraid.
 In Matthew 14, they had just witnessed Jesus feed over 5000 people from five loaves of bread and two fish.
 But when they were on the lake a short time later (without Jesus) things turned from bad to worse.
 Even as experienced fishermen, they were terrified by “tormenting” waves and wind that was “hostile” to their purpose of reaching the other side.
 Then things got weird.
 They looked out on the water and saw something they did not expect.
-“They were terrified, and said, ‘It is a ghost!’ and they cried out in fear” (Matthew 14:26).
+“They were terrified, and said, ‘It is a ghost!’ and they cried out in fear” (Matt.
+14:26).

 Confidence surged, especially with Peter.
 He asked if he could walk on the water like Jesus.
 And that’s just what he did.
-“But when he saw the wind, he was afraid, and beginning to sink he cried out, ‘Lord, save me’” (verse 30).
+“But when he saw the wind, he was afraid, and beginning to sink he cried out, ‘Lord, save me’” (Matt.
+14:30).
 Notice the wind had not died down, even with Jesus’ presence.
 He deliberately didn’t change their circumstances.
 He was asking Peter (and them) to live not by fear but by faith.

 Living By Faith